 I’m working on a few Christmas projects, cooking a cozy pot of chicken soup with sage dumplings, baking bread and doing some editing today too.
-The fire is lit in the fireplace, and my Coleen and Bradley are on the radio, making me laugh while I tend to things.
+The fire is lit in the fireplace, and my Colleen and Bradley are on the radio, making me laugh while I tend to things.

 I made up a yummy new recipe that I think would be perfect for a Christmas Eve dinner for two.
 It’s easy, romantic and makes spectacular leftovers.
 The flavors remind me of how pomanders smell.
 So fresh and Christmasy.